shntank/python-correlation/README.md

 # python-correlation
-a simple project i started. it looks for correlations between different movie related KPI's.
+A simple project I started.
+It looks for correlations between different movie related KPI's.